Common Power Query errors & how to fix them

 Incorrect data types

 Data type errors will not prevent the data from loading into the query; instead, those cells are loaded as blank.
-Queries and Connections pane shows the error and indicates the number of lines with errors.
+The Queries and Connections pane shows the error and indicates the number of lines with errors.

 Queries & Connections Pane showing errors